The Amalfi Coast with Kids: Lemon Groves, Cliff Towns, and Italian Family Magic

 Best Time to Visit and Practical Tips

 May, June, and September are the sweet spots.
 The weather is warm and sunny (80-85 degrees), the sea is swimmable, and the crowds are manageable.
-July and August are peak season - extremely hot, packed with tourists, and significantly more expensive.
+July and August are peak season.
+Extremely hot, packed with tourists, significantly more expensive.
 The coast has a completely different energy in August when it seems like every Italian family is on vacation simultaneously.
 If you must go in high summer, book everything months in advance and steel yourself for crowds.

 April and October are shoulder season gems.
-The weather might be slightly cooler, some beach clubs may be closed, and there's a chance of rain - but the coast is quieter, prices drop, and the light is gorgeous.
-We visited in mid-September and it was idyllic - warm enough for swimming, uncrowded enough to get restaurant tables without reservations, and the summer haze had cleared to reveal stunning views.
+The weather might be slightly cooler, some beach clubs may be closed, and there's a chance of rain.
+But the coast is quieter, prices drop, and the light is gorgeous.
+I went in mid-September with Lila and it was idyllic.
+Warm enough for swimming, uncrowded enough to get restaurant tables without reservations, and the summer haze had cleared to reveal stunning views.

 Budget tips: stay in Amalfi, Minori, or Maiori rather than Positano for better value.
 Take ferries and buses rather than taxis.
 Eat lunch at a pizzeria or grab focaccia and fruit from a shop for a picnic.
 Buy limoncello and ceramics directly from producers rather than tourist shops.
 And remember that the best thing about the Amalfi Coast - the staggering natural beauty - is completely free.
 Just walking along the cliffs, watching the sunset paint the villages pink and gold, and breathing in that lemon-scented air is worth the entire trip.
-Comfortable walking shoes are essential - European cities are best explored on foot.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Pack a compact first aid kit - cobblestone blisters are real.
+Comfortable walking shoes are essential.
+Bring a reusable water bottle for everyone.
+Pack a compact first aid kit.
+Cobblestone blisters are real.
 A waterproof phone case lets you take photos worry-free.

 Beach Day Essentials